Published: March 16, 2026 | Medically reviewed: WebEyeClinic Ophthalmology Team | Last updated: March 16, 2026

 - Are Eye Floaters Normal or Dangerous?

-An online eye doctor can review many types of eye reports and help explain what they mean, whether the diagnosis sounds correct, and whether the situation may be urgent.
-This can be useful for second opinions and understanding test results, but serious symptoms still require direct examination.
+An online eye doctor can review many types of eye reports and help explain what they may mean.
+This can be useful for understanding OCT scans, retina images, eye pressure readings, prescriptions, and clinic letters.

-Medical disclaimer: This article is for education only and does not replace medical examination.
+Medical disclaimer: This article is for education only and does not replace medical examination, diagnosis, prescription, or emergency care.

 Medically reviewed by: WebEyeClinic Ophthalmology Team | Last updated: March 16, 2026